When a person has diabetes, wounds can take longer to heal, which can increase the risk of infections and other complications developing.

 It is essential that people who have diabetes keep their blood sugar levels under control to reduce the risk of slow-healing wounds and complications, including foot ulcers.

-According to some reports, foot ulcers will develop in about
+According to some reports, foot ulcers will develop in about 1 in 4 people with diabetes.
+Foot ulcers are painful sores that can ultimately lead to foot amputation.

 According to an article in the American Journal of Managed Care (AMJC), about 230 amputations take place every day in the United States as a result of diabetes.